PDOK/DEPRECATED_gml-to-featured/README.md

 </gwr-bestand:BAG-GWR-Deelbestand-LVC>
 ```

-### :config/feature-identifier
+### `:config/feature-identifier`
 This parameter is optional.
 When the source GML/XML file contains the features to map at a 'lower' level in the document, this parameter can be set
-(together with the :config/feature-selector) so the translator mapping is applied at the right level.
+(together with the `:config/feature-selector`) so the translator mapping is applied at the right level.
-Currently, the only value permitted is '#xml2json/comp [first :content]'.
+Currently, the only value permitted is `#xml2json/comp [first :content]`.
-This value 'first' is interpreted as the Clojure function clojure.core/first.
+This value 'first' is interpreted as the Clojure function `clojure.core/first`.
 When the source document is read, a tree map is constructed from the level configured in the parameter
-:config/sequence-element.
+`:config/sequence-element`.
 By default, the features one level deeper are read by the application, so the application will search a translator for
-:featureMember (when taking the bestuurlijkegrenzen REST API example).
+`:featureMember` (when taking the bestuurlijkegrenzen REST API example).
-To make sure the right translator is selected, we need to go to the right document level :Landsgrens.
+To make sure the right translator is selected, we need to go to the right document level `:Landsgrens`.
-To achieve that action, the configuration parameter :config/feature-identifier contains the hint '#xml2json/comp [first
+To achieve that action, the configuration parameter `:config/feature-identifier` contains the hint `#xml2json/comp
-:content]'.
+[first :content]`.

-### :config/feature-selector
+### `:config/feature-selector`
 This parameter is optional.
-Like the :config/feature-identifier, this parameter can be set so the 'right' feature is selected on which the
+Like the `:config/feature-identifier`, this parameter can be set so the 'right' feature is selected on which the
 translation is performed.
-Currently, the only value permitted is '#xml2json/comp [first :content]'.
+Currently, the only value permitted is `#xml2json/comp [first :content]`.
-This is used in the same way as the parameter :config/feature-identifier.
+This is used in the same way as the parameter `:config/feature-identifier`.

-### :config/translators
+### `:config/translators`
 Contains the different translator configurations that can be used during the transformation process.
 Multiple translators can be supplied.